-- 6.1.3.
-For children under the age of 15 months only lateral facing or rearward facing Child Restraint System shall be used.
-The use of rearward facing Child Restraint System may be applied to any age of child. - 6.2.
+The use of rearward facing Child Restraint System may be applied to any age of child.

+- 6.2.
 Configuration of the Child Restraint System - 6.2.1.
 The configuration of the Child Restraint System shall be such that: - 6.2.1.1.
-The restraint of the child shall give the required protection in any position specified for a Child Restraint System;
+The restraint of the child shall give the required protection in any position specified for the Child Restraint System;